Heirloom-Inheritance-Protocol/ethereum-heritage-inheritance-protocol/README.md

 # Heritage Inheritance Protocol
 *A tool for securely passing cultural assets or secret knowledge across generations.*

-Welcome to Invisible Garden – ARG25.
-This README documents our project and weekly progress.

 ---

 # Project Title